hopecus/Machine-Learning/README.md

 ## Python for Stand-alone Application
-I would like to build GUI application using many powerful python packages.
+I would like to make GUI application with many powerful Python packages.
+Windows Presentation Foundation(WPF) application use XAML files to describe rich user interfaces, and Visual Studio inclues a drag and drop designer for WPF windows.
+With IronPython, the code behind the GUI can be written with Python.

 * Python Tools for Visual Studio : https://github.com/Microsoft/PTVS

 * IronPython : http://ironpython.net/